brucejo75/Helpful-docs/join.md

 ### Calculated data (destination data)

-The calculated join data is copied into a destination table.

-`dstTable`: **destination table**, this is the table that will contain the result of the join.

-* The `dstTable` can equal the name of the current table.
-If it is equal to the current table then the join will calculate *in-place* with the following restrictions:
-  * The current table is **required** to be the first source table.
-  * All fields from the current table will be joined and are unable to be overwritten by fields joined from subsequent source tables.
-  * A 2nd source table is **required** when the destination table is the current table.
-* If `dstTable` is equal to the name of an existing table, then an error will be raised and the join will not be performed.
-* If `dstTable` is a unique name.
-  - If the current table is empty then sources will specify the tables to join.
-  - If the current table has data, then the current table can **optionally** be specified as a source for the join with no restrictions.
+Join data is calculated from source data and placed into the current CSV file's named table. (e.g. the $VAR variable `name`).

+* Any data in the destination will flag an error.
 Destination table options can be specified via the `options` object.

-`options`: The following options can be set on the calculated table:
+`options`: The following options can be set on a calculated table:

 * `singleRow`: `true|false`
 * `onDemand`: `true|false`